The Mauritanian: Plot

 Nancy finds out something through Mohamedou’s letter which she received from him while Stu looks at the MFR (Memorandum for the Record), showing exactly what happened.
-The letter and reports talk about enhanced torture and treatment including sexual assault upon Mohamedou by the Guantanamo guards as ordered by General Mandel.
+The letter and reports talk about enhanced interrogation methods (i.e., torture) and other maltreatment including sexual assault upon Mohamedou by the Guantanamo guards as ordered by General Mandel.
 General Mandel also threatened the arrest and rape of his mother.
-Thus, to save his mother, Mohamedou gave false confession about being a terrorist.
+Thus, to save his mother and to get the torture to stop, Mohamedou gave a false confession about being a terrorist.
+Stu withdraws from Mohamedou's prosecution in disgust.

 In December 2009, at trial Mohamedou testified over video link to the court.
-In March 2010, Mohamedou got a letter informing him that his case was successful, and the judge has ordered him to be released.
+In March 2010, Mohamedou received a letter informing him that his case was successful, and the judge has ordered him to be released.
 Text is shown telling us that it would be another 7 years before he actually was released, because the government appealed.
 His mother died in 2013 so he never saw her again.
 He was finally released in 2016, having spent 14 years in prison without ever being charged.

 Finally, footage of the real Mohamedou arriving back in Mauritania is shown.
 Texts are shown, telling us Mohamedou lives in Mauritania and got married in 2018 to an American lawyer.
-They have a baby son, Ahmed, but haven’t been able to live together as a family and are hoping a country will grant them protection and citizenship.
+They have a son, Ahmed, but haven’t been able to live together as a family and are hoping a country will grant them protection and citizenship.
 Nancy and Teri are still lawyers working against injustice, and we see footage of Mohamedou giving them necklaces with their names in Arabic.